zerbfra/Big-Gym-Hypermedia-Project/README.md

-# big_gym
+# Hypermedia Applications - Technology Project Delivery

-Hypermedia Project 2014/15
+This is the repository for my project of the Hypermedia Applications (web and multimedia) course, academic year 2014/15